JaiWillems/MicroGUI/README.md

 # Run
 To run the microgui project, ensure you are running on the FAR-IR desktop (either directly or remotely) and run the main.py file.

+# Conditions on Use
+In addition to having dependencies installed, various points of consideration should be made to ensure proper operation of the microgui.
+* All hardware should be connected before program initiation.
+* Thorlabs Kinesis software should not be operational when instantiating the program.